hmust92/Bamazon/README.md

 If the manager selects Add to Inventory, it allows the manager to select a product and add inventory.

 If the manager selects Add New Product, it allows the manager to add a new product to the store.
+It gets added to our database.

 If the manager selects End Application, it ends the session.

+#### Technologies used:

+* Node.js
+* MySQL
+* Inquirer.js

 ### This is a command line application.
 To run it: